MrToph/cmichelio/src/pages/progress-report-august-2018/progress-report-august-2018.md

 ![Website Traffic](./website-traffic.png)

-I sticked to my bi-weekly schedule of releasing a blog post.
+I stuck to my bi-weekly schedule of releasing a blog post.
 It's easy when you have written a whole book chapter.
 I already have other posts in the pipeline.

 1. [Learnings from building my first dapp on EOS blockchain](/releasing-my-first-eos-dapp/)
 1. [C++ Guide for EOS Development - Basics](/cpp-guide-for-eos-development-basics/)